herenow/node-router-benchmarks/README.md

 Node.js Router Benchmarks
 =========================

-First of all, I'm the author of [light-router](https://github.com/herenow/light-router), so this benchmark isn't really fair.
-This is a fork from mnutt, and I use this scripts to keep my router in check.
+This is a fork from mnutt.
 You are free to edit the scripts and run your tests.

-** This benchmarks arent really ready, but its a start **
+This benchmarks show the least overhead you will get when using each framework/router without a reverse proxy cache.

 Running the tests
 -------